Skip to content

 /**

 * If combined is set, pubkey in `public_data` contains input_hash * pubkey.
-Save an extra scalar multiplication
+Save an extra point multiplication

 * by only having to compute shared_secret = recipient_scan_key * (input_hash * pubkey).